mlrun/mlrun/docs/runtimes/image-build.md

 In the example above, the `requirements` parameter was used to specify a list of additional Python packages required by the code.
 This option directly affects the image build process - each requirement will be installed using `pip` as part of the docker-build process.
+The `requirements` parameter can also contain a path to a requirements file, making it easier to reuse an existing configuration rather than specify a list of packages.

 ## Manually building an image